Phala-Network/phala-wiki/content/docs/developer/run-a-local-development-network.md

 ```

 	For WSL2:
-	You might experience troubles with libss-dev when trying to build the core blockchain.
+	You might experience troubles with libssl-dev when trying to build the core blockchain.
 	if this happens:

 	```bash